BICCN/CellCensusMotorCortex/README.md

-## figure 3 in situ cell type identification spatial mapping and projection mapping of individual cells in the MOp by MERFISH)
+## Figure 3: In situ cell type identification spatial mapping and projection mapping of individual cells in the MOp by MERFISH)

-## figure 4 test
+## Figure 4: Correspondence between transcriptomic and morpho-electrical properties of mouse MOp neurons by Patch-seq, and cross-species comparison of L5 ET neurons

+## Figure 5: Epi-Retro-Seq links molecular cell types with distal projection targets

+## Figure 6: Genetic tools for targeting cortical glutamatergic projection neuron types

+## Figure 7: Global wiring diagram and anatomical characterization of MOp-ul neuron types

+## Figure 8: Existence of L4 excitatory neurons in MOp

+## Figure 9: Two distinct L5 ET projection neuron types in MOp

+## Figure 10: An integrated multimodal census and atlas of cell types in the primary motor cortex of mouse, marmoset and human